 Urge incontinence: Also referred to as "overactive bladder," this condition causes people to feel an urgent need to urinate due to muscle spasms in the bladder.
+It is common to experience this at night.
 It is the most common type of incontinence in older people.
-As a result of infection, stones, strokes, and dementia, the bladder spasms and causes urine loss.
+Cues such as running water or unlocking the door when returning home can trigger the urge to urinate.

 Functional incontinence: This type of incontinence occurs when people have urge incontinence but are unable to get to the toilet because of conditions such as dementia, stroke, or immobility.

 Some people may have mixed incontinence, which is a combination of the four types.
 The most common combination is urge and stress incontinence.
-Incontinence can either be temporary (e.g., caused by infections or medications) or persistent (e.g., due to a stroke or multiple sclerosis).
+Incontinence can either be temporary (e.g., caused by infections or medications) or persistent.

 Symptoms and Complications

 A typical symptom is involuntary loss or leakage of urine.
 If you experience repeated episodes of urine leaks, it's important that you see your doctor as soon as possible.

 Many people with incontinence may feel embarrassed due to unpleasant odours.
 They may avoid going out with friends or family.
 This can lead to isolation and depression.

 Incontinence, when left untreated and inadequately managed, can lead to rashes and other skin disorders.
 If overflow incontinence is not treated, it can lead to urinary tract infection.
 If severe enough, urinary retention can be a medical emergency.

 Making the Diagnosis